CHAPTER 5

 The Worth of God’s Word

-According to Psalm 19:7-10, what is more desirable than gold, even much fine gold (pure gold–24 karat!)? ________________________________________ Do you desire God’s Word even more than great riches?
+According to Psalm 19:7-10, what is more desirable than gold, even much fine gold (pure gold, 24 karat gold!)? ________________________________________ Do we desire God’s Word even more than great riches?
 Here is a way to check up on ourselves:

 Assuming you have a job, do you look forward to receiving your pay check?
 Do you enjoy having and spending money for yourself and for others?

 Do you look forward to the message from God’s Word on Sunday morning?
 Do you enjoy that time each day when you can read your Bible?
 Do you get excited about memorizing verses of Scripture?
 Do you enjoy sharing the Bible with others?
-What is better than thousands of pieces of gold and silver (Psalm 119:72)?______________
+What is better than thousands of pieces of gold and silver (Psalm 119:72)? ______________________________________ What value do you place on that which comes out of God’s mouth (compare Matthew 4:4)?
+Is God’s Word worth much to you?
+How much of the treasure of God’s Word do you have in your heart (Psalm 119:11)?

-____________________________ "Fine gold" refers to refined gold or pure gold.
+What should the believer love much more than gold (Psalm 119:127)? _______________________________________________ "Fine gold" refers to refined gold or pure gold.
 To purify gold and silver, the metals are melted by fire in a furnace, and then the impurities (called dross) are removed from the surface of the molten metal.
-God’s Word is perfectly PURE and is compared to highly refined silver (see Psalm 12:6).
-God often puts the believer into the furnace of testing and trials so that we might be purified (see Job 23:10; Psalm 66:10 and 1 Peter 1:7 and 11:12).
+God’s Word is perfectly pure and is compared to highly refined silver (see Psalm 12:6).
+God often puts the believer into the furnace of testing and trials so that we might be purified (see Job 23:10; Psalm 66:10; 1 Peter 1:7 and 1 Peter 4:12).

 What are some things that gold and silver and money can never buy?
 What are some things that God’s Word can do for you that these precious metals can never do for you?

-The Wealth That Is Found In Wisdom
+The Wealth That is Found in Wisdom

-What is better than silver (Prov.
-8:10)? ___________________ What is better than gold (Prov.
-8:10)? _________________________ What Is better than rubies (Prov 8:11)? _________________________
+What is better than silver (Proverbs 8:10)? ____________________________ What is better than gold (Proverbs 8:10)? _________________________________ What is better than rubies (Proverbs 8:11)? ___________________________________

-According to Proverbs 2:4, we should seek wisdom (see verses 1-3) as we would seek ________________, and we should search for wisdom as we would search for ______________ __________________ Suppose you were given information from a reliable source indicating that there was a treasure chest filled with $20 bills, rubies, diamonds, coins and gold In your backyard, buried no deeper than 2 inches under ground.
+According to Proverbs 2:4, we should seek wisdom (see verses 1-3) as we would seek ________________, and we should search for wisdom as we would search for ______________ _____________________ Suppose you were given information from a reliable source indicating that there was a treasure chest filled with $20 bills, rubies, diamonds, coins and gold.
+You were told that it was located in your backyard, buried no deeper than two inches under ground.
 Would you go looking for it?
-What kind of treasures are found in God’s Word (Ephesians 3:8; Colossians 2:3)? ______________________________________
+What kind of treasures are found in God’s Word (Ephesians 3:8; Colossians 2:3)? _____________________________________________________________________________________

-_______________________________ The treasure is there, and yet sometimes it seems that we do not even care!
+The treasure is there, and yet sometimes it seems that we do not even care!

 The Rich Poor Man

-How much silver and gold did the Apostle Peter own (Acts 3:3-6)? ________________ What were some of the things that Peter did possess, according to his own words as recorded in 1 Peter 1:3-9? ___________________________________________
+How much silver and gold did the Apostle Peter own (Acts 3:3-6)? ____________________ What were some of the things that Peter did possess, according to his own words as recorded in 1 Peter 1:3-9? ___________________________________________________________________

-________________________________________________________________ Was Peter poor or rich? _____________________________________________
+Was Peter poor or rich? ______________________

 Did the Apostle Paul desire to have silver and gold (Acts 20:33; "covet" means "to desire, to long for").
-What did Paul desire and long for more than anything else (Philippians 3:8,10)? ________________________________________________
+What did Paul desire and long for more than anything else (Philippians 3:8,10)? ________________________________________________________________________________________

 Things That Cannot Satisfy

 If anyone knew what it was like to possess gold and silver, it was King Solomon (see 1 Kings chapter 10, especially verses 11, 14, 16-23, 27).
-It was this man who said, "He that loveth __________________ shall not be ______________________ with _____________" (Ecclesiastes 5:10).
+It was this man who said, "He that loveth _____________________ shall not be ________________________ with ________________" (Ecclesiastes 5:10).
 Silver and gold do not satisfy the human heart.
 Only the living God can do that.

 How Does God See Silver and Gold?

-We have already seen silver and gold from man’s point of view (see pages 19-21).
+We have already seen silver and gold from man’s point of view.
 Now let us consider these precious metals from God’s point of view.
-How is gold described in 1 Peter 1:7?_______________________________ In 1 Peter 1:18 gold and silver are described as __________________________ things.
-In James 5:3 there is a very strong warning given to the rich: "Your __________ and _____________________ Is cankered (is become rusty, tarnished, to be rusted over or covered with rust); and the _________ of them shall be a witness against you!"
-"WAIT A MINUTE!
+How is gold described in 1 Peter 1:7? _____________________________________ In 1 Peter 1:18 gold and silver are described as _______________________________ things.
+In James 5:3 there is a very strong warning given to the rich: "Your ____________ and _______________________ is cankered (is become rusty, tarnished; the word means to be rusted over or covered with rust); and the ________________ of them shall be a witness against you!"
+"Wait a minute!
 I thought that gold could never rust.
-Doesn’t it say on page 20 that gold is indestructible and imperishable?"
-This is true from man’s point of view, but the Bible says that gold Is perishing and that it is corruptible (perishable, subject to destruction) and that it RUSTS!
-How can this be?
+Did not we learn in this chapter that gold is indestructible and imperishable?"

 God sees things from eternity’s point of view.
 Even the best things of this world are going to pass away (1 John 2:17; 2 Peter 3:12).
 Gold and silver are only transitory and temporal.
 From man’s point of view they seem to last forever.
 From God’s point of view, they soon perish and rust away!
-What is something that will never pass away (Matthew 214:35)?
+What is something that will never pass away (Matthew 24:35)? ________________________________________________

 Collecting Gold and Silver That Will Remain